rajnesh0409/nodejs-jwt-auth-apis/README.md

  - Assuming you have already install nodeJS and mongoDB.
  - For mongoDB you can have installed it locally or can use cloud storage such as mongoDB Atlas.
  - Navigate to app root folder in terminal.

- - node app.js - start the application
+ - commands
- - npm test - test unit test-cases
+   - node app.js - to start the application

- -
+   - npm test - to test unit test-cases